Set up team fields to support Agile planning tools

 witadmin importprocessconfig /collection:"http://MyServer:8080/tfs/DefaultCollection" /p:MyProject /f:Directory/ProcessConfiguration.xml

-Create and configure teams in Team Web Access (TWA) to both match and reference the team field.
+Create and configure teams in Team Web Access (TWA) to both match and reference the Team field.
+Each team, including the team project, Fabrikam Fiber Website, must be configured with a default value for the Team field.

 Refresh TWA, and from the team project home page, open a product backlog item.
 Verify that the changes appear as you expect and that you can select a team.